Help! I'm Brand-New to This and Don't Know Where to Start!

 • Partially Covered: Single-family homes, condos, and newer construction

-• You’ll file a Registration Statement once the lease is signed and the unit is occupied.
+• File a Registration Statement once the lease is signed and the unit is occupied

-• Registration is required even for properties exempt from rent control, as long as eviction protections apply.
+• Registration is required even for partially covered units, as long as eviction protections apply

 Creating a rental ad?
 Pause before you hit “publish.”

-• Don’t ask tenants to “tell you about themselves.”
-Even if your intent is innocent, it’s risky.
+• Don’t ask prospective tenants to “tell you about themselves”

 The city and state have specific rules about: